Quarantine on Portugal visitors comes in as UK divided over travel restrictions | ITV News

 Quarantine on Portugal visitors comes in as UK divided over travel restrictions

-Divisions in the UK will be laid bare on Saturday as holidaymakers returning from Portugal to Scotland face a 14-day quarantine but not those in England and Northern Ireland.
+Divisions in the UK are set to be laid bare with people returning from Portugal to Scotland facing a 14-day quarantine but not those returning to England and Northern Ireland.

 The UK and Scottish governments entered a tit-for-tat on Friday as they differed once again on how to deal with rising Covid-19 levels in Europe.

-As of 4am on Saturday, those arriving into Scotland from Portugal will be ordered to self-isolate for a fortnight.
+New rules have dictated that from 4am on Saturday people arriving in Scotland from Portugal must self-isolate for a fortnight.

 The latest Joint Biosecurity Centre data...indicated a significant rise in the prevalence of the virus in Portugal

-Portugal had only been removed from the UK quarantine list two weeks ago but there had been suggestions the Department for Transport would opt to reimpose it after coronavirus cases rose above 20 cases per 100,000 people – the threshold used for past travel decisions.
+Portugal had only been removed from the UK quarantine list two weeks ago but there had been suggestions the Department for Transport would opt to reinstate it after the country’s coronavirus cases rose to more than 20 cases per 100,000 people – the threshold used for past travel decisions.

 Fresh restrictions have already been reintroduced for the popular tourist destination by the Welsh government but England and Northern Ireland opted not to collapse the so-called travel corridor with Portugal.